lukmanAkhmad/restaurant-page/README.md

                 `"scripts": { "YourScriptName": "git subtree push --prefix dist origin gh-pages" }`
             - Now each time you need to update your project’s live preview, you `npm run <YourScriptName>` in your project’s terminal.
             - To learn more about this, here’s a short tutorial video on [npm scripts](https://www.youtube.com/watch?v=REdzp64dijs).
+9. Recall that the **source branch** for GitHub Pages is set in your repository’s settings.